Infineon/training-modustoolbox/README.md

 [ModusToolbox™ Software Training Level3 Bluetooth® Type1 and Type2](https://github.com/infineon/training-modustoolbox-level3-bluetooth)

 - This is a pair of classes to teach how to use Bluetooth® Low Energy in ModusToolbox™ applications.
-The Type1 class applies to MCUs that support the mtb-hal-cat* hardware abstraction library (such as PSoC™ 6 + CYW43012).
-The Type2 class applies to MCUs that support the AIROC™ Bluetooth® SDK (such as CYW20835).
+The Type1 class applies to AIROC™ Bluetooth® devices paired with an external host (such as CYW43012 + PSoC™ 6) and AIROC™ Bluetooth® devices with two MCUs (such as PSoC™ 63 and CYW20829).
+The Type2 class applies to AIROC™ Bluetooth® devices with a single MCU (such as CYW20835).
 While the interaction with the MCU is different, the basic Bluetooth® operation is the same in both classes, so you can choose whichever one best suits your needs.

 - After completing either of these classes, you should be able to create and debug full Bluetooth® applications using the ModusToolbox™ ecosystem including peripherals, centrals, and beacons.